-Men evidently do not get enough sex (the variety of activity and partners) from their relationships with women.
+Men evidently do not get enough sex (the variety and type of activity) from their relationships with women.
 Otherwise men would not seek out prostitutes and extra-marital affairs as they do.
 The corollary is that women who are in relationships with men tend to get more sex than they want.
 This is the eternal dilemma of the heterosexual couple.
 Women insist on monogamy because they offer sex in return for the emotional reassurance of a man’s commitment.
 Male sex drive makes promiscuity attractive to many men so women need to compete with each other for male attention.

 In Western society it is socially acceptable for young and attractive women to display their bodies for male admiration.
 Young women fiercely defend what they see as their right to display themselves as a vital aspect of their sexuality.
 Men are motivated to display themselves when their penis is erect.
 So they assume that a woman displays her body as a means of making a sexual invitation because she is aroused.
-The difference is that women display themselves to arouse someone else or to gain approval.
+The difference is that women display themselves to gain approval and be admired in a platonic way.

-Men are aroused by women every day but few of them are offering sex.
-This causes resentment between women because men’s partners have to provide the sex men need to release the sexual frustration caused by being surrounded by partially-clothed women all day.
-Men assume that women are aroused despite the lack of evidence for female sexual frustration.
+Men are aroused by women every day but few of these women are offering sex.
+This causes resentment between women because men’s partners are expected to provide the sex men need to release the frustration caused by being surrounded by half-dressed women.
+Men assume that such women are aroused even though there is no evidence of female sexual frustration.
 A dress code that the same for everyone, would respect men’s sex drive.

 Men compete with each other.
 But they also collaborate.
 They join forces with each other to fight a common foe.
 Women compete with each other over men.
 Women do not collaborate because every other woman is a threat.
-Women do not ever confide in each other over sexual experiences.
+Women never compare notes honestly over sex because of politics.

 Some women enjoy the attention they get from promoting themselves sexually.
 They are confident that no one will ever be able to assess their willingness to do more than flaunt their bodies and sexual egos.
 Only a lover knows if a woman is willing to offer sexual pleasuring, engage in sex play and enjoy erotic fantasies.
 Apparently “There is honour among men”.
 There is little honour among women.
-Human nature does not vary between the sexes but there is always a desire to protect one’s own interests.
+Human nature does not vary much between the sexes.
+There is always a desire to protect one’s own interests.

 The issue of female orgasm with a lover is at the core of sexual politics.
 Men want to feel valued as lovers.
 Women want to keep men happy in bed so they get other things in exchange like love, support & companionship.